codyogden/killedbygoogle/README.md

 Please be respectful, only use past tense.

 ### Link
-Link should be a resource that mentions the discontinuation date and talks about the product.
+The Link should be a resource that mentions the discontinuation date and talks about the product.
 Wikipedia is perfect.

 ### Type
 The type should be either `app`, `service`, or `hardware` as a string.